opf/openproject/docs/user-guide/time-and-costs/progress-tracking/README.md

 Note: The status and it’s associated progress value from the administration screen also determines the **Progress (%)** of work packages with children.
-So there is no roll-up of progress in the project hierarchy in this configuration.
+So there is no roll-up of progress in the work package table hierarchy in this configuration.